Scaless/enumbra/README.md

 # Generators

 ### CPP
 Generated code requires a minimum of C++11.
+Additional features are optionally enabled up to C++20.

 Currently, `<array>` is the only fully required header in the generated output.
 In the default enumbra_config, `<cstdint>` is also included.